-4. Under Civil Local Rule 5-1(b), parties must lodge an extra paper copy of any filing and mark it as a copy for "Chambers."
-Please three-hole punch the chambers copy along the left-hand margin.
-The court generally prefers copies with printing on both sides of the page unless another format makes better sense (e.g., for spreadsheets, pictures, or exhibits).
-Parties need not submit chambers copies of the following:
+2. Under Civil Local Rule 5-1(b), parties must lodge a paper "Chambers" copy of any filing.
+Please provide a three-hole-punched, two-sided copy unless another format makes more sense (e.g., for spreadsheets, pictures, or exhibits).
+Parties need not submit copies of certificates of service, certificates of interested entities or persons, consents or declinations to the court's jurisdiction, stipulations that do not require a court order (see Local Civil Rule 6-1), and notices of appearance or substitution of counsel.